 As the population ages, it is important that Albemarle County helps to ensure seniors can live in their homes and neighborhoods as long as possible.
-According to a 2018 survey completed by the AARP44, nearly 80% of respondents aged 50 and older and 86% of respondents 65 and older indicated they want to remain in their communities and homes as they grow older.
+According to a 2018 survey completed by the AARP43, nearly 80% of respondents aged 50 and older and 86% of respondents 65 and older indicated they want to remain in their communities and homes as they grow older.
 However, only 59% of survey respondents believed they would be able to do so.
 Locally, barriers to seniors aging in place include a lack of appropriate affordable housing options, the need for home modifications such as the installation of grab bars or chair lifts to support changes in mobility, lack of access to public transportation options, and difficulties paying for home maintenance needs.

-These barriers to aging in place also impact the ability of disabled persons to live independently in our community.
-The U.S. Census Bureau estimates that approximately 9% of the population in Albemarle County is living with at least one disability (Table 19).
-Mobility issues are experienced by 28% of the population, followed by difficulties living independently (18% of the disabled community), and vision and hearing issues (17% each), with 10% of disabled persons experiencing issues with vision and/or the ability to care for themselves (Figure 11)45.
+These barriers to aging in place also impact the ability of differently-abled persons to live independently in our community.
+The U.S. Census Bureau estimates that approximately 9% of the population in Albemarle County is living with at least one disability.
+Mobility issues are experienced by 25% of the differently-abled population, followed by difficulties living independently (19% of the differently-abled), and hearing and cognitive issues (18% and 17% respectively).
+A further 21% of differently-abled persons experience issues with self-care (12%) and vision impairments (9%) (Figure 11) 44.

 While disabilities impact the daily lives of county residents distributed across the age spectrum, seniors - especially those aged 75 and older - are most affected.
-Issues with personal mobility impact seniors the most (26.8%) with hearing loss being experienced by more than one out of every five persons aged 75 and older.
-More importantly, nearly 21% of persons in the oldest cohort are having difficulty living independently in their homes and communities (Figure 12)46.
+Issues associated with personal mobility impact seniors the most (27.8%), and two out of every five persons aged 75 years and older experience cognitive difficulties.
+More importantly, nearly 22% of persons in the oldest cohort are having difficulty living independently in their homes and communities (Figure 12)45.

-44 AARP (2018).
+43 AARP (2018).
 2018 Home and Community Preferences Survey: A National Survey of Adults Age 18-Plus.

-45 U.S. Census Bureau. \$1810: Disability Characteristics 2013 - 2017 American Community Survey 5-Year Estimates.
+44 U.S. Census Bureau. \$1810: Disability Characteristics 2013 - 2017 American Community Survey 5-Year Estimates.